 Analyze competition and market

-A business may look financially healthy, but if 3 new restaurants open on the same street, your market position changes drastically.
+A business might appear financially healthy, but if 3 new restaurants open on the same street, your market position shifts dramatically.

 Common calculation errors in valuation